transferz/dev-assignment-be/README.md

 Please fork this repository into your own GitHub account and send us the link to the repository when you have finished.

 ## The challenge
+During high tide the dikes in The Netherlands have given way and we need to evacuate residents as soon as possible.
+One way to do this is by airlifting people out from Schiphol Airport.
+As this is an emergency, we're not concerned with where passengers will be taken, as long as we get them out as soon as possible.
+Each airplane used in the evacuation routine can have a maximum capacity of 150 passengers.

 Please create a REST API service which handles data about airports, flights and passengers.
 At this time there is no need to think about scaling and running multiple instances of this service - assume that it will be running as a single instance.

 ## You should: